yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-peering.md

 ## View peering connection details

+The **Peering Details** displays information about the peering connection, including details of both the Yugabyte Cloud VPC and the peered VPC.

 To view peering connection details:

 1. On the **Network Access** page, select **VPC Network**, then **Peering Connections**.
 1. Select a peering connection in the list to display the **Peering Details** sheet.

-To terminate the VPC, click **Terminate VPC**.

 ## Terminate a peering connection

-To terminate a peering connection, click the Delete icon for the peering connection in the list you want to terminate, then click **Terminate**.
+To terminate a peering connection, click the **Delete** icon for the peering connection in the list you want to terminate, then click **Terminate**.
+You can also terminate a peering connection by clicking **Terminate Peering** in the **Peering Details** sheet.